leogovan/fs-casptone-submission/README.md

 7. Repeat steps 1-5 for the assistant (```casting-assistant@example.com / P@ssword123```) and paste the value in ```.env``` for ```CASTING_ASSISTANT_TOKEN=```

 ### Run the tests
-From the root folder (with Postgres running):
+Ensure that the environment variables have been set as described above.
+Then, from the root folder (with Postgres running):

 ```bash
 dropdb fs-capstone-submission_test